 whole slide show.

 Look carefully at how Slide #2 plays.
-The custom animation you applied to the first placeholder is running in addition to the animation from the Master.
+The custom animation you applied to the first placeholder runs in addition to the animation from the Master.
 Odd effect!

 Continue through all of the slides.